 Poor thing.
 It’s the only time the word “happy” appears in this excerpt from her book.

 As for me, I’m happy to be the one…who is finally happy.
 I sucked at piano, which my mother made me study because she had been a child too poor for lessons.
-My grades in college were so bad that one semester, I had a straight D average.
+My grades in college were so bad that one semester, I brought home a 1.0 average.
 Screwing up academically was the only power I had over my dad, a tyrant who wouldn’t let me take art or English courses.

-I’ll spare you the rest…for now.
-You can read more details someday in my memoir.
-Haha.
+I’ll spare you the rest — for now.
+You can read more details someday in my memoir…

 Anyway, that’s my rant for tonight.
 Don’t bother with Chua.
 Instead, let us go on, with tenderness for ourselves and our children.
 Let us explore the joys of having a real life.